What kind of Psychologist Should I See? Clincial, Neuro, Ed-and-Dev or just "Psychologist"?

 The educational and developmental psychologist (a.k.a. ed & dev psychologist)

-These are the specialists in how people learn, grow, and develop across their lifespan, but in practice mostly working with kids, teens, and families.
+These are the experts in how people learn, grow, and develop across their lifespan, but in practice mostly working with kids, teens, and families.

 You'd see one for: autism assessment, ADHD assessment in children, learning disorders (dyslexia, dyscalculia, dysgraphia), intellectual disability assessment, giftedness, school refusal, behavioural difficulties, developmental concerns, or working through tricky parent-child dynamics.
 If you're a parent and your kid is struggling at school or you're wondering whether to pursue a diagnosis, this is often your person.